Petah/wdio-bugreport/readme.md

 wdio-bugreport
 ==============

-It's a small example to reproduce the issue: https://github.com/webdriverio/webdriverio/issues/1195
+It's a small example to test a WDIO bug.

 ## Start

-Launch your selenium server on port 4444 and run:
+Launch your selenium server and run:

 ```
 $ npm install